 Update: This post was originally published in June 2015.
 I made a few tweaks to the recipe, along with a few updates the post below to include more information about bacon baked beans!
 Plus, I added step by step photos and a recipe video to show you how easy these homemade barbecue beans are to make!

 Today I am sharing a recipe for the most magical fruit!
 Because really, no summer gathering is complete without some epic barbecued beans!
-While canned beans are cheap and convenient, they just can’t compete with the complex, robust flavor found in these homemade beans!!
+While canned BBQ beans are cheap and convenient, they just can’t compete with the complex, robust flavor found in this brown sugar baked beans recipe!!

-These homemade beans are the perfect side dish for any BBQ, pool party, picnic or potluck!
+This baked beans with bacon recipe is the perfect side dish for any BBQ, pool party, picnic or potluck!
 And, they are so delicious you will want to eat them with every meal this summer!

 I know everyone has a recipe for baked beans, and everyone claims theirs is the best.
 I’m not bold (or naïve) enough to stake a claim that mine are the absolute best in the entire world.
-I mean, I haven’t tried every single bean recipe out there.
-However, I can confidently state that these beans right here, they are pretty darn epic!
-They are absolutely bursting with bold, bodacious barbecue flavor and always a hit at any and every party!
+I mean, I haven’t tried every single Southern baked bean recipe out there.
+However, I can confidently state that these beans in barbecue sauce, they are pretty darn epic!
+They’re positively bursting with bold, bodacious barbecue flavor and always a hit at any and every party!

 My better half is incredibly picky when it comes to baked beans.
 And, he has been devouring these melt-in-your-mouth, magically delicious homemade bacon baked beans twice daily for a week.
 And, he keeps requesting that I make more!

 Why you will love these bacon baked beans

 - Can or dry beans!
 You can make baked beans and bacon using either canned beans or dried beans, depending upon your preference!